NEXT: take an active role

 - Ask profs and TAs, listen for in-class announcements, and act quickly!

-- Register for Careers4Terps (C4T) -- it's free and lists internships and part-time jobs on- and off-campus.
+- Register for Careers4Terps , the University Career Center’s primary online career management tool for University of Maryland students and alumni.
+It lists internships and jobs both on- and off-campus.

 - Consider approaching environmental organizations directly; most would welcome motivated interns!